Te Reo Māori Adaptations – Available Now!

 We’re doing the mahi!

 Thinking about doing the mahi.
-Due for publication 2023.
+Due for publication late 2023.

 Ko Mauao me Putauaki oku maunga Ko Tauranga te Moana Ko Mataatua te waka Ko Ngai Te Rangi me Ngati Awa oku iwi Ko Ngai Tukairangi me Te Patuwai oku hapu Ko Ngawiki Dickson raua ko Paul Ensor oku matua Ko Tiare Lee Dickson ahau Tihei Mauri Ora.